menacit/virt_base_course/17-os_virt_overview.md

 - First commercially available solution for Linux
 - FOSSed in 2005 as ["OpenVZ"](https://openvz.org/)
 - Popular in the low-end hosting space
+- Required exciting software patches to work

 ## LXC
+- Developed by the community since 2008
 - Designed to [fit into mainline Linux](https://en.wikipedia.org/wiki/Linux_kernel#Mainline_Linux)
-- Development currently lead by Canonical
 - Used by ChromeOS to run regular Linux apps

 ![bg right:30%](images/17-spheres.jpg)